 Headless commerce isn’t as scary as it sounds (or it might be, depending on the expertise of your developer).
-Essentially, it means that the frontend of your ecommerce platform is separated from the backend, unlike traditional ecommerce where the two are connected.
+Essentially, it means that the frontend of your ecommerce platform is separated from the backend, unlike traditional ecommerce where the two are tightly bound.

-This article will do a deep dive into what that actually looks like, but it isn’t meant to be an in-depth discussion of the technical aspects of headless commerce.
+This article takes a deep dive into what that looks like but isn’t meant to be an in-depth discussion of the technical aspects of headless commerce.
 Instead, we’ll focus on the business side of headless commerce—the benefits, challenges, and some illustrative examples.

 What is Headless Commerce?